 (+ digital "full pull")

-The haptic touchpads are perhaps the defining feature of the VSC, as well as the most versatile physical inputs on the device.
+The haptic trackpads are perhaps the defining feature of the Steam Controller, as well as the most versatile physical inputs on the device.
 They feature a high resolution touch surface with programmable haptic feedback, as well as digital click functionality on each.
-These can be used to generate direct analog motion with many different user settings, but they can also be made to emulate other devices, such as mice, joysticks, trackballs, etc. Some of their most powerful features come from using them in concert with the Steam Overlay to create on-screen radial menus and touch menus (see Input Source Modes
+These can be used to generate direct analog motion with many different user settings, but they can also be made to emulate other devices, such as mice, joysticks, trackballs, etc. Some of their most powerful features come from using them in concert with the steam overlay to create on-screen radial menus and touch menus (see Input Source Modes

 GyroAnalog, 3 axes

-Last but not least, the VSC features an internal gyroscope for motion sensing.
+Last but not least, the Steam Controller features an internal gyroscope for motion sensing.
 The gyro is fully able to detect all three axes of motion (pitch, yaw, and roll), and has been put to great use as an aim device in first-person shooters, among other applications.